Leadership

 Also an independent writer, Kevin authored the nonfiction bestseller The Average American.

-Kevin has served on East Midtown’s Manhattan Community Board 6 since 2019 (currently, acting chair of the Youth and Education Committee) and the NYC Health + Hospitals/Bellevue community advisory board since 2024.
+Kevin has served on East Midtown’s Manhattan Community Board 6 since 2019, including as chair of two committees, and on the NYC Health + Hospitals/Bellevue community advisory board since 2024.

 A former all-America athlete, Kevin runs the community basketball program Swish You Were Here.
 He has long served as a volunteer sports coach, including as head coach of a Manhattan school’s champion track and field program.